JackDupray/Twitter-bot/README.md

-# Twitter-bot
+# Pokemon name generator
-A place to put a Twitter bot
+A repository to find new pokemon
 [Name](URL)